DigitalPublishingToolkit/Money-Lab-Reader/md/5_4-DeJongNate.md

 …

-In 1990, Chaum was already a renowned cryptographer working at The University of Amsterdam’s Center for Mathematics and Informatics (CMI).
+In 1990, Chaum was already a renowned cryptographer working at the University of Amsterdam’s Center for Mathematics and Informatics (CMI).
 At the time, the Minister of Transport in the Netherlands was considering the introduction of road pricing: the automatic collection